hamptonsmith/deep-ford/content/docs/trouble.md

 -----

 > There’s been a series of murders in a nearby Appalachian village and it’s starting to look like there may be a rogue werewolf making a nuisance of themselves.
-The g-persons are standing by, but because a single werewolf acting alone requires only a relatively routine intervention, Professor Netrin from the School of Containment Logistics has negotiated to have the government hang back while he organizes a work-study.
+The g-persons are standing by, but because a single werewolf acting alone requires only a relatively routine intervention, Professor Netrin from the Department of Containment Logistics has negotiated to have the government hang back while he organizes a work-study.
 Beyond a Maymester credit-hour and a solid line for a resume, student volunteers are entered into a raffle for a new Chromebook.

 -----